astronomer/docs/astro/import-export-connections-variables.md

 :::

-When you [create connections in the Cloud UI](create-and-link-connections.md) to share across Deployments in a Workspace, you can also configure your project to use these connections locally with the Astro CLI.
-These connections are not visible from the Airflow UI
+You can share Airflow connections created through the [Environment Manager in the Cloud UI](create-and-link-connections.md) with local Airflow projects.
+These connections are not visible from the Airflow UI when you run your project locally.

-You can choose to work with a connection depending on whetehr they are [linked to all Deployments](#configure-connection-sharing-for-a-workspace) in your Workspace, or working with just one Deployment by specifying the `workspace-id` or `deployment-id` when starting your local project.

-When you start your project with these settings, the Astro CLI will first fetch the necessary connections from Astro.
-Then, after the local Airflow containers start, Astro populates the metadata database with those connections.
+When you start a local project using `astro dev start`, you specify either the Workspace or Deployment that you want to import connections from.
+When you start your project with these settings, the Astro CLI fetches the necessary connections from Astro.
+Then, after the local Airflow containers start, the Astro CLI populates the metadata database with the connections.
 This ensures that the connections are encrypted in the metadata database and not easily accessible by an end user.

 ### Prerequisites
-- Install or update the latest version of the [Astro CLI](https://docs.astronomer.io/astro/cli/install-cli)
+- The latest version of the [Astro CLI](https://docs.astronomer.io/astro/cli/install-cli)
-- A connection linked to a Deployment
+- Either a Workspace or Deployment with at least one connection [configured through the Cloud UI](create-and-link-connections.md).
 - A local [Astro Project](https://docs.astronomer.io/astro/cli/get-started-cli#step-1-create-an-astro-project)
 - Astro Runtime 9.3.0 or greater
 - An internet connection